aragon/osx/packages/contracts/docs/osx/02-how-to-guides/01-dao/index.md

 ## What do you need to know in order to operate your DAO?

-Running a DAO means managing the DAO's assets through some type of collective decision-making.

-In Aragon OSx, these decision-making mechanisms are called Plugins.
+DAOs manage assets through collective decision-making mechanisms.

+In Aragon OSx, DAOs are a treasury and a permission management system -  all other functionality is enabled through "capsule of opt-in functionality allowing the DAO to work in custom ways".
+These are called Plugins.

 Plugins are smart contracts which extend the functionality of what the DAO can do.
 They are able to execute actions on behalf of the DAO through permissions the DAO grants or revokes them.

-The `DAO.sol` contract acts as the organization's treasury and permissions to perform actions can be
+Decision-making mechanisms are one example of Plugins.
+Treasury management, action bundles, or connections to other smart contracts are others.

 In this section, we'll go through how to operate and maintain your DAO: